amittallapragada/amittallapragada.github.io/_posts/2019-11-29-welcome-to-jekyll.markdown

 #   image: /assets/amit_prof.jpg
 #   og_image: /assets/amit_prof.jpg
 ---
-Hey everyone!
-Welcome to my first blog tutorial.
 In this post, I will walkthrough building a simple dockerized flask application.
 This is the first part in a series of blog posts in which we will be building a chat bot that can answer simple questions about nba players.
 All the code in this project will be written in python.

 # Brief Overview
 ## What is Flask